MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

     These files were only needed to run and verify the application before and after remediating the secret scanning alerts.
 They should be removed to keep the repository clean.

-### Commit and push changes to GitHub
+### Push changes to GitHub and close secret scanning alerts

-After fixing some of the secret scanning alerts, you need to commit and push your changes to GitHub.
+After removing hard-coded secrets, you need to commit and push your changes to GitHub.
 This allows you to observe how GitHub updates the security alerts based on the remediated code.

-In this task, you commit and push your code changes, then verify that the fixed alerts are updated in GitHub's Security tab.
+In this task, you commit and push your code updates, then review the process for closing GitHub secret scanning security alerts.

 Use the following steps to complete this task: